 Offshore wind is taking off in the U.S. Declining offshore wind costs, rising demand for renewable energy, and increasing government actions have accelerated the evolution of the U.S. offshore wind sector.
-According to the Office of Energy Efficiency and Renewable Energy, the U.S. offshore wind energy pipeline increased by 24 percent from 2019 to 2020.
-Moreover, the U.S. has set its sights on 30 GW of offshore wind capacity by 2030.
+According to the Office of Energy Efficiency and Renewable Energy, the U.S. offshore wind energy pipeline increased by 13.5% percent from 2021 to 2022.
+Moreover, the U.S. aim to procure at least 39,322 MW of offshore wind energy capacity by 2040.

 As U.S. wind developers and operators increasingly explore offshore locations, it is essential to understand the critical role the weather plays in the operations and maintenance of offshore wind farms.
 Not only does weather determine the output from the turbines, it also governs when you can safely access offshore locations for installation and maintenance.